You are here

 Fellows, Residents and Students

-The entire Fellow/General Surgery Resident/Medical Student Educational Program is open to all registered fellows, students, and residents, with the exception of the General Surgery Resident/Medical Student Scholarship Program Open & Endovascular Simulation Training session held on May 31.
-(Please note the Open & Endovascular Simulation Training session is available only to 2017 scholarship recipients of the Vascular Annual Meeting Travel and Diversity Medical Student Scholarship Programs.)
+The entire Fellow/General Surgery Resident/Medical Student Educational Program is open to all registered fellows, residents and students, with the exception of the General Surgery Resident/Medical Student Scholarship Program Open & Endovascular Simulation Training session held on June 20.
+(Please note the Open & Endovascular Simulation Training session is available only to 2018 scholarship recipients of the Vascular Annual Meeting Travel and Diversity Medical Student Scholarship Programs.)

 SVS is dedicated to recruiting medical students and general surgery residents to the specialty to ensure the best young medical professionals become vascular surgeons.
 SVS offers travel scholarships to aspiring vascular surgeons to underwrite expenses for attendance at the Vascular Annual Meeting.

-Since 2005, SVS has awarded 978 travel scholarship and 365 scholarship recipients have already been accepted/enrolled in/completed a vascular surgery training program.
+Since 2005, SVS has awarded travel scholarships, and scholarship recipients have already been accepted to, enrolled in, or have completed a vascular surgery training program.
 The competitive scholarship program has consistently received positive feedback from recipients:

 - "I really appreciated having the resident scholarship.
 It’s a great program.
 Coming to SVS definitely increased my commitment to vascular surgery and I felt the networking opportunities were outstanding.”